AlessandroMIlani/incul-manager/README.md

    ```
    This template includes essential applications like Thunar, XFCE4-terminal, and more.

+   Now is possible choose between the following templates:
+      - debian
+      - fedora

 2. **Manage Containers**: Create and manage containers using commands like:
    - `incul-manager create <container-name> <template-name>` to create new containers.
    - `incul-manager list` to list all created containers.